rbuchs/opinion-formation/code/README.md

 30.10.18

 The code seems to work.
-Should now send with various phi and graphs to cluster to replicate paper results.
+Should now send with various phi and graphs to cluster to replicate paper results

+01.11.18

+Submittin job on cluster works.
+But takes way too much time